 Since 1989, Leiden University’s Faculty of Law has been offering courses in English to law students from around the world.
 Most of the students who take these courses, collectively called Leiden Law Courses, are students from other Western European countries, or from the United States.
 Some of the students are Dutch law students whose international concentration requires that they take some of their electives in English.
 At Leiden, one's classmates are as likely to be from Spain and Germany as from Rotterdam and Amsterdam.

 Students choosing to study at Leiden can opt to attend the university for the full academic year or for one semester in the fall or spring.
-Students applying to spend the entire academic year at Leiden who would like to complete the Regular Masters Program LLM must apply to Leiden directly for admission to the program which has three concentrations: European Law, Public International Law or Criminal Justice.

 A picturesque Dutch town, Leiden is located in the center of the Amsterdam, Rotterdam, Hague urban triangle.
 With a fascinating blend of old and modern architecture, the inner city is largely unchanged over the last two centuries, containing some 1200 buildings of historic interest, many located alongside the town's picturesque canals.
 In the center of the tulip growing district, its canals, parks and gardens are regularly enjoyed by its residents through morning, midafternoon and evening strolls.